Mysauce1/IDS_706_DE_WK_2/README.md

 # Results

 ## Exploratory Analysis
 - Based on the summary of the data types, there appears to be 13 integers, 4 floats (decimal numbers), and 5 objects.
-It is important to note that among the integer variables are a few encoded categorical variables, such as cultural background (whether the individuals in the couple come from the same cultural background), and divorced (whether the individuals are divorced)

 -Based of the summary statistics regarding age at marriage for married and divorced couples, 27 seems to be the average age that people among both marital status get married.
 This seems like a reasonable age considering most people finish school and are a few years into their careers by the time they are 27.
 With more stability in their lives, many people feel more comfortable getting married.
 Both status have a standard deviation of almost 5 years, and the minimal age is 18.
 The main difference between the marital status is the max age.
 The oldest age at marriage for a divorced couple is 45, while the oldest for a couple that is still married is 43.